009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 We want to implement the features listed below:

-   * &rightarrow; Give information about the weather „Hello Hal, hows the weather today?“
+   * Recognize simple question e. g.
+"How are you", "What is your name?" or „Hello Hal, tell me a joke“
-   * &rightarrow; Give information about the time
+   * Give information about the weather „Hello Hal, hows the weather today?“
-   * &rightarrow; Open a browser (google.com)
+   * Give information about the time
-   * &rightarrow; Set an alarm
+   * Open a browser (google.com)
-   * &rightarrow; „Hello Hal, tell me a joke“
+   * Set an alarm
-   * &rightarrow; Implement google standard answers
+   * Implement google standard answers
-   * &rightarrow; Save document (e. g. speech to text)
+   * Save document (e. g. speech to text)
-   * &rightarrow; Compute two numbers
+   * Compute two numbers
-   * &rightarrow Implement entities like cities, companies etc. (e. g.
+   * Implement entities like cities, companies etc. (e. g.
 "Apple" , "New York")

 ### Process Flow Chart